god-of-errors/RpgCombatSystemBlog/index.md

     // ...
 (Get item logic)
 }
 ```
-For instance, a Pokemon Bag class exemplifies this flexibility by determining which items are consumable for use in battles:
+The GetConsumableItems function in the Pokemon Bag example demonstrates an exception to getting all items, providing flexibility in defining consumable items:

 ```c++
 std::vector<size_t> bee::rpg::PokemonBag::GetIndicesOfConsumableItems() const